Asuka Langley Soryu: Critical reception

 Asuka divided anime critics, receiving an ambivalent response.
 Negative reviews criticized her arrogant, surly and authoritarian character.
 While appreciating her for providing "a good dose of comic relief" to Evangelion, Anime Critic Pete Harcoff described her as "an annoying snot".
 Raphael See from T.H.E.M.
 Anime Reviews, who found Neon Genesis Evangelion's characterization "a little cliché, or just plain irritating at times", despised Asuka for her arrogant attitude.
 Anime Reign writer Matthew Perez described her as initially "overly stuck up", but he also appreciated her evolution.
 By contrast, IGN critic Ramsey Isler ranked her as the thirteenth greatest anime character of all time for the realism of her characterization, saying: "She's a tragic character, and a complete train wreck, but that is what makes her so compelling because we just can't help but watch this beautiful disaster unfold."
 Comic Book Resources included her among the best anime female pilots, describing her as "the best classic tsundere in shounen anime" and "one of the most fascinating characters in anime".

 Screen Rant ranked her among the best Neon Genesis Evangelion characters, praising her development.
 According to critic Jay Telotte, Asuka is "the first credible multinational character" in the history of Japanese science fiction television.
 Crunchyroll and Charapedia also praised her realism and personality.
-Asuka's fight sequence against the Mass-Production Evangelions in The End of Evangelion was particularly well-received by critics, while Tiffany Grant was praised for her role as Asuka's English voice actress by Mike Crandol of Anime News Network.
+Asuka's fight sequence against the Mass-Production Evangelions in The End of Evangelion was particularly well-received by website Anime Critic, while Tiffany Grant was praised for her role as Asuka's English voice actress by Mike Crandol of Anime News Network.

 Animation Insider reviewer Eric Surrell commented on Asuka's role in Evangelion: 2.0 You Can (Not) Advance (2009), the second installment of the Rebuild saga, stating that "the arrival and sudden dismissal of Asuka was shocking and depressing, especially considering how integral she was to the original Evangelion".
 Slant Magazine's Simon Abrams, reviewing Evangelion: 2.0, responded negatively to Shinji and Asuka's new relationship, "which is unfortunate because that bond should have the opportunity to grow in its own time".
 LA Weekly's Brian Miller appreciated her debut, praising Shinji's "downright charming" courtship.
 The Fandom Post found the character neglected by Anno's script, given the lesser space devoted to her and Mari's introduction, while Renan Fontes from Comic Book Resources judged Asuka Shikinami significantly less interesting than Langley.
-UK Anime Network on the other hand found Rebuild's Asuka a more human and easier to empathize with character than the one of the classic series.
-Website Otaku Revolution enjoyed the development and revelations about Asuka in Evangelion: 3.0+1.0, finding them "very fitting".
-Geek Ireland praised the fact that the movie gives a sense of conclusion to Asuka, Shinji, and the other characters, while Otaku Voice's A. Dean Kelly wrote that: "Everything about Asuka from 3.33 finally begins to make sense in this moment".
+UK Anime Network on the other hand found Rebuild's Asuka a more human and easier to empathize with character than that of the classic series.